BAITSSS: Challenges and limitations

 Simulation of hourly ET at 30 m spatial resolution for seasonal time scale is computationally challenging and data-intensive.
 The low wind speed complicates the convergence of surface energy balance components as well.
 The peer group Pan et al. in 2017 and Dhungel et al., 2019 pointed out the possible difficulty of parameterization and validations of these kinds of resistance based models.
 The simulated irrigation may vary than that actually applied in field.

+BAITSSS Desktop V1

+BAITSSS Desktop V1 is a redevelopment of the earlier research-code version of BAITSSS as a Windows application.
+The scientific model remains at its core, but the software around it has been reorganized into a more defined architecture for data, model execution, project state, and results.
+Earlier script-based processing and repeated file handling have been replaced in several parts by shared runtime components and in-memory processing, while the scientific engine is kept separate from the desktop interface.
+Projects now provide a persistent structure for inputs, settings, runs, recovery, and outputs rather than managing these through separate scripts and folders.
+This makes repeated model runs easier to manage, reduces unnecessary processing, and provides a clearer structure for maintaining the software without mixing interface changes with scientific calculations.
+From the desktop, a user can define or import an AOI, set the simulation period, prepare and check the required data, run or resume the model, view maps and pixel time series, and export results within the same project.